 A day or so before her death, hospice called to tell me that she was “actively dying” and could die at any moment.
 When she died, hospice took care of everything – having her declared dead and calling the funeral home to retrieve her body.

 But what if your loved one dies unexpectedly in your home?
 And no arrangements or even thoughts about arrangements have been made?
 What do you need to do?

 The following is a checklist of what to do when a loved one dies unexpectedly.

 Call 911.
-Since your loved one died unexpectedly, you don’t have a doctor or hospice nurse who can declare your loved one dead.
+Since your loved one died unexpectedly, you don’t have a doctor or hospice nurse who can declare your loved one dies.
 You will need to call 911.

 Organ donation.
 Did your loved one indicate on his or her driver’s license that they wanted to be an organ donor?
 If so, arrangements need to be made immediately for that to be done.

 Funeral home.
 The funeral home will retrieve the body as soon as your loved one is declared dead, and any organ donation has been completed, so you need to decide which funeral home to call.

 Cremation or traditional.
 Who makes the decision?
 Under Iowa law, a person can sign a form (Declaration of Designee for Final Disposition) saying who he or she wants to make the decision regarding disposition of the remains.
 Since this was an unexpected situation, we are going to assume that wasn’t done.
 Without that form, under the law, the spouse can decide.
 If there is no spouse, under the law, a majority of the children can make the decision.
 Some funeral homes require that all children must agree to cremation, in writing, even if that isn’t required under the law.

 Write obituary.
 The funeral home will give you direction on what to write in the obituary.
 Then decide where, and how many days, the obituary is going to be published.